-Once or twice in your career, whether you are an experienced professional or skilled starter, you will wonder about what to do next in your career.
+Whether you are an experienced professional or a skilled starter once or twice a year, you will wonder if you are still on the right track or even wonder what to do next.
 If you wonder, wonder well and start looking around for help.
 Ask the question, ask for help.
-There are many people out there, who are available and willing to help you.
-Mentors, coaches, and trainers make us better, stronger, and more aspirational than you were before.
+There are many people out there who are available and willing to help you.
+Mentors, coaches, and trainers make us better, stronger, and more aspirational than before.

-However, once you know you want help, some feedback, counselling or coaching, you may be overwhelmed by the choices in front of you.
-So before you decide what to look for, it’s a good idea to first understand the difference between career coaching versus career counselling.
+However, once you know you want help, feedback, counselling or coaching, you may be overwhelmed by the choices in front of you.
+So before you decide what to look for, it’s a good idea to understand the difference between career coaching and career counselling.

-Typically, career counselling aims to help you think about what it is you want to do.
-They may administer personality tests (such as the Myers-Briggs), interest inventories, or other assessments to help you identify potential careers that may be a good fit for you.
+Career counselling typically aims to help you think about what you want to do.
+Some counsellors may administer personality tests, interest inventories, or other assessments to help you identify potential careers that may be a good fit for you.

-A career counsellor may work with you on creating a plan for your career path, or simply identify elements that you would value in whatever job you take (such as working with people, managing others, working independently, etc.).
+A career counsellor may work with you on creating a plan for your career path or identify elements you would value in whatever job you take (such as working with people, managing others, working independently, etc.).

-Career coaching is much more often focused on helping you meet your goals: get a new job (even if that is a job in a new career area), or move ahead in the career you’re in.
-They will probably help you focus on honing your interview skills, negotiating compensation packages, navigating office politics, or getting the promotion.
+Career coaching is much more focused on helping you meet your goals: get a new job (even if that is a job in a new area), or move ahead in your career.
+They will probably help you focus on honing your interview skills, negotiating compensation packages, navigating office politics, or getting a promotion.
 They often offer help and advice for your resume and LinkedIn profile so you can better market yourself to potential employers.

-A career coach probably won’t administer personality tests or otherwise guide you to discovering your dream career—but they may offer advice on what job you could be marketable for based on your experience.
-They may offer suggestions you hadn’t thought of.
-It would be up to you to determine if that’s a route you want to go.
+A career coach probably won’t administer personality tests or guide you to discovering your dream career—but they may offer advice on what job you could be marketable for based on your experience.
+They may offer suggestions you hadn’t thought of, and it will be up to you to determine if that’s a route you want to go.

 A career coach can also help you realize any underlying thoughts, assumptions, or biases that hold you back from success.

-Both career counsellors and career coaches can be valuable assets to you—it all depends on what you need.
-If you’re changing careers and not sure where you want to go, then consider working with a career counsellor.
-If you’re happy in your current career but want to move ahead or get a new job; or if you know what area you want to transition to, you may want to talk to a career coach.
+Both career counsellors and career coaches can be valuable assets to you—it all depends on your needs.
+If you’re changing careers and not sure where to go, consider working with a career counsellor.
+If you’re happy in your current career but want to move ahead or get a new job, or if you know what area you want to transition to, you may want to talk to a career coach.
 We can help you decide.
-Make an appointment for our Career Services and we will help you on your way.
+Make an appointment for our Career Services, and we will help you on your way.

-To determine if someone you’re considering is right for you, investigate.
-Read through their website, description of what they offer, and their LinkedIn profiles.
-See what others have to say about them.
+To determine if someone you’re considering is suitable for you, investigate.
+Read through the websites and descriptions of the services and their LinkedIn profiles, and see what others say about them.
 If you’re still not sure, ask for a quick consultation where you can outline your problem and determine if you’re a good match.